 John and I attended the 2019 fiesta’s second and last weekend, October 11th-13th.
-The festival runs annually for nine days around the first week of October and is one of the world’s largest hot air balloon displays.
+The annual festival runs for nine days around the first week of October and is one of the world’s largest hot air balloon displays.
 This year, over 550 pilots brought their balloons, baskets, and crews to show off their prized possessions.

 Every day of the festival features a sunrise balloon flight, the weekends include daytime music acts, and some nights have “glows” where pilots use their balloons’ burners to light up the darkness.
 Before I share our experience, I want to give some advice on a few things we learned from the festival’s website before our arrival:

 If you want to see our balloon adventure (and some of our other videos) check out our youtube channel HERE!

 John and I arrived in Albuquerque late Friday night after the nearly eight hour drive from Denver.
 We weren’t able to make any of the festival events, so we went straight to our reserved site at the Turquoise Trail Campground and crawled into the back of my car to rest our heads on the car camper.

 Due to the late arrival, we didn’t wake up in time to see the sunrise ascension on Saturday morning.
 We knew that by the time we got there, the session would be over, but we thought we’d head over to see if we could get in and check out the festival.

 We arrived at the Balloon Fiesta Park around 10:30 AM, and absolutely nothing was going on at the festival.
 So little was happening that there weren’t even workers collecting money for parking or for tickets!
 We parked next to the entrance gates and strolled right in for free!